|Number of layers||1|

 Being a plane, of course, things aren't too Prime-like.
 For one, despite the lack of a sun, the Outlands has day and night as normal.
 Weather is strictly tied to the calendar far more than upon the Prime.
 And of course, planar shifting is far more significant a phenomenon on the Outlands as elsewhere.
 While this phenomenon can occur between any two Outer Planes, the central nature of the Outlands means it's far more likely to occur here than most other planes.
 Any land that grows too far from the central moral nature of its plane, be it a paladin setting up a home in Avernus or a modron establishing a fort in Ysgard, will eventually cause that land to be lost to its plane.
 Most often occurring on the topmost layers of each plane, the Outlands and the Outer Planes are constantly shuffling small satchels of land back and forth.
 The gate-towns are usually the largest example, as their people most often take on the nature of their associated plane without even trying.
 In some cases, the residents encourage this, doing all they can to bring about a shift.
 In others, they may actively work to prevent it.
 In the end, though, it tends to happen to all gate-towns sooner or later.
 With some, a new gate-town springs up out of nowhere around the portal to its plane when the old gate-town departs.
 With others, a new town must be built by hand, though the portal itself always remains behind.

 The other, far more noticeable unnatural feature of the Outlands is the infinitely tall Spire located at its center.
 Stretching up endlessly into the sky, with Sigil located at its peak, it can be seen from every point in the Outlands.
 How exactly an infinitely tall pillar can have a top, let alone something visible on it, is a mystery to even the most high-up bloods, but it's a fact anyone can determine just by taking a look.
-At the base of the Spire are located the communities of rilmani, the Outlands' planar race and those who work to keep the balance throughout the Planes.
+At the base of the Spire are located the communities of rilmani, the Outlands' planar kind, those who work to keep the balance throughout the Planes.